waku-org/nwaku/README.md

 #### Issues
 ##### WSL
 If you encounter difficulties building the project on WSL, consider placing the project within WSL's filesystem, avoiding the `/mnt/` directory.

+### How to Build & Run ( Windows )

+Note: This is a work in progress.
+The current setup procedure is as follows:
+Goal: Get rid of windows specific procedures and make the build process the same as linux/macos.

+The current setup procedure is as follows:

+1. Clone the repository and checkout master branch
+2. Ensure prerequisites are installed (Make, GCC, MSYS2/MinGW)
+3. Run scripts/windows_setup.sh

 ### Developing